openethereum/openethereum.github.io/Home.md

 # Parity

 Parity is an Ethereum client, written from the ground-up for correctness-verifiability, modularisation, low-footprint and high-performance.
 To this end it utilises the Rust language, a hybrid imperative/OO/functional language with an emphasis on efficiency.
-It is professionally developed by Ethcore; we aim to have all important logic 100% unit-tested, all public APIs 100% documented, all code reviewed my multiple peers and follow a pipelined 6-ish-week release cycle similar to the Rust compiler.
+It is professionally developed by Ethcore; we aim to have all important logic 100% unit-tested, all public APIs 100% documented, all code reviewed by multiple peers and follow a pipelined 6-ish-week release cycle similar to the Rust compiler.

 Some help:
 - If you want to get a node up and running with Parity, see the [[Quick start]] guide, or browse the [[Articles Index]].